zenml-io/mlstacks/gcp-vertexai/README.md

     On the Vertex dashboard, under "Training" tab on the left, and under the "Custom Jobs" section, you will see that a dummy run gets created.
 This is done to trigger creation of a Vertex service agent and you can cancel and/or delete this job.

     > **Note**
-    > If after deploying, you encounter an error that says Vertex AI service is not enabled, wait for a minute and run `delpoy` again.
+    > If after deploying, you encounter an error that says Vertex AI service is not enabled, wait for a minute and run `deploy` again.
 In some cases, the service takes time to get active.

     > **Note**
     > If you want to allow ZenML to automatically import the created resources as a ZenML stack, pass the `--import` flag to the command above.
 By default, the imported stack will have the same name as the stack recipe and you can provide your own with the `--stack-name` option.